Elsie Blundell

 Elsie-Jane Blundell (née Wraighte; born August 1990) is a British Labour politician who has been Member of Parliament (MP) for Heywood and Middleton North since 2024.

 Early life and education

 Blundell is from Barrow-in-Furness, Cumbria, England.
 She attended Ulverston Victoria High School and Barrow Sixth Form College.
-The first person in her family to go to university, she studied politics and international relations at the University of Manchester, graduating in 2012.
+She studied politics and international relations at the University of Manchester, graduating in 2012.
 She moved to Rochdale in 2015.

 Political career

 From 2019 until 2025, she was a Labour and Co-operative councillor for the Balderstone and Kirkholt ward of Rochdale Metropolitan Borough Council; she was re-elected in 2022 and 2023.

 In the 2024 general election, Blundell was elected as a Labour MP for Heywood and Middleton North with 15,069 votes (40.6%) and a majority of 6,082.

 Personal life

 In 2022, she married John Blundell, a fellow councillor on Rochdale Borough Council.
 She is a Christian.